ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Hold_Button` - Only activates the UI Pointer when the Pointer button on the controller is pressed and held down.
   * `Toggle_Button` - Activates the UI Pointer on the first click of the Pointer button on the controller and it stays active until the Pointer button is clicked again.
   * `Always_On` - The UI Pointer is always active regardless of whether the Pointer button on the controller is pressed or not.
+ * `public enum ClickMethods` - Methods of when to consider a UI Click action
+  * `Click_On_Button_Up` - Consider a UI Click action has happened when the UI Click alias button is released.
+  * `Click_On_Button_Down` - Consider a UI Click action has happened when the UI Click alias button is pressed.

 ### Class Events